Ronald Acuña Jr. Player Props: Braves vs. Nationals

 Nationals Pitching Rankings

-- The Nationals' 4.70 team ERA ranks 25th across all MLB pitching staffs.
+- The Nationals' 4.66 team ERA ranks 24th among all league pitching staffs.

-- Nationals pitchers combine to surrender 83 total home runs at a clip of 1.4 per game (to rank 25th in the league).
+- Nationals pitchers combine to rank 23rd in baseball in home runs given up (83 total, 1.3 per game).

-- Gray (4-5) gets the starting nod for the Nationals in his 13th start of the season.
-He has a 3.09 ERA in 67 2/3 innings pitched, with 55 strikeouts.
+- Gore makes the start for the Nationals, his 13th of the season.
+He is 3-4 with a 3.66 ERA and 80 strikeouts in 64 2/3 innings pitched.

-- In his most recent appearance on Friday, the right-hander threw 5 1/3 innings against the Philadelphia Phillies, giving up four earned runs while surrendering six hits.
+- In his last appearance on Saturday, the left-hander threw six innings against the Philadelphia Phillies, allowing three earned runs while surrendering nine hits.

 © 2023 Data Skrive.
 All rights reserved.